teamdeeson/codex/docs/handbook/our-delivery-process.md

 **Agile ceremonies**

-* __Daily stand-ups__ – standups are held with the client and each member of the team gives an update on what he/she did yesterday, what he/she are going to do today and if there are any blockers.
+* __Daily stand-ups__ – stand-ups are held with the client and each member of the team gives an update on what he/she did yesterday, what he/she are going to do today and if there are any blockers.
 * __Retrospective__ – held at the end of each Timebox to recognise the good, identify issues and take actions to improve future Timeboxes.
 * __Sizing__ – the development team estimate refined stories either in story points or hours.
 * __Demo meeting__ – part of the acceptance meeting with the client at the end of every Timebox and includes a demo of what has been completed.